Rrucha/CSE-250_my_work./README.md

 ## Relational Database Joins

 Relational (SQL) databases like MySQL, Postgresql, SQLite, and others are used extensively throughout cloud infrastructure for data storage and processing.
-One of the main computational tasks relational databases handle on a regular basis is called a join.
-Although the task in this assignment is not exactly a join, you may find the following both informative and helpful.
+One of the main computational tasks relational databases handle on a regular basis is called a **join**.
+Although the computation you will be asked to implement in this assignment is not exactly a join, you may find the following both informative and helpful when implementing your assignment.

 #### Relational Tables